Advice

 One of the biggest mistakes companies make when entering Finland is assuming that English will carry them.
 While many Finns speak excellent English, especially in business and tech, they still expect brands to show local understanding.
 If your tone, word choice, or imagery feels “foreign,” trust and engagement drop fast.

 In Finland, clarity is king.
 Overpromising, vague language, or overly salesy content tends to fall flat.
-You need to speak the way Finns think — directly, simply, and with purpose.
+You need to speak in a way that matches how Finns think: directly, simply, and with purpose.

 Understanding how Finnish audiences consume information is also critical.
 For example, decision-makers often value in-depth content over flashy marketing, and they appreciate brands that are upfront about pricing, features, and benefits.
 This mindset should shape everything from your homepage messaging to your product walkthroughs.